Shoobx/xmldiff/README.rst

 it is also often used as a format for hierarchical data that can be rendered into human readable formats.
 A traditional diff on such a format would tell you line by line the differences, but this would not be be readable by a human.
-This library provides tools to make human readable diffs in those situations.
+``xmldiff`` provides tools to make human readable diffs in those situations.

 Full documentation is on `xmldiff.readthedocs.io <https://xmldiff.readthedocs.io>`_

+``xmldiff`` is still under rapid development, and no guarantees are done that the output of one version will be the same as the output of any previous version.

 Quick usage
 -----------